Who’s liable when you’re injured while working out?

 What are the most dangerous types of workout equipment?

-based on 2016 data reported to the National Electronic Injury Surveillance System found that certain fitness devices are more likely to send people to the hospital than others.
+A study based on 2016 data reported to the National Electronic Injury Surveillance System found that certain fitness devices are more likely to send people to the hospital than others.

 These devices include:

 - Treadmills (35.6% of emergency room visits)

 - General exercise machines (11% of emergency room visits)